alberanid/httprint/README.md

 You can also **run the server in https**, putting in the *ssl* directory two files named *httprint_key.pem* and *httprint_cert.pem*

+By default the **--print-with-code** argument is true, and the uploaded files are just scheduled for priting.
+To actually print them, you should supply the generated code, for example: `curl -X POST http://localhost:7777/api/print/1234`

 # License and copyright